 Tracert (Windows) or traceroute (Linux) is a network diagnostic and troubleshooting tool to view the route and measure transit delays of data packets in a network.
 It displays the number of hops between the source and destination devices based on the hop limit concept, modifying the Time To Live (TTL) values.

 Traceroute is useful to identify response delays (high latency), routing loops and points of failure or packet loss in a network.

 Browse allows you to connect to the built-in GUI of most network devices using a 'http/ https' request.
 This allows you to access the device settings or configuration to troubleshoot network issues with ease.

-Telnet or Secure Shell (SSH) utility allows you to troubleshoot network issues by establishing a CLI session with Linux/Unix devices.
+Telnet or Secure Shell (SSH) utility allows you to troubleshoot issues by establishing a CLI session with Linux/Unix devices.

 It is a simple yet effective network troubleshooting tool that enables you to act on any alert by executing CLI commands to remediate L1/L2 network problems.